glimmerjs/glimmer-website/src/guides/testing.md

 possible for us to send `@` arguments through to our component's invocation.

 In this case the data we are sending is a string, but this mechanism allows for any data to be passed in this fashion.
-This feature was added in `@glimmer/test-helpers` version `0.31.0`, if you have trouble passing data to Components under test please bump this dependency